ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/date-picker.md

 - Exported As: `ngpDatePicker`

 <response-field name="ngpDatePickerDate" type="T">
   Define the selected date.
-The type `T` is a generic type that represents the date value which can be a `Date` or a custom Date object handled by a `NgpDateTimeAdapter`.
+The type `T` is a generic type that represents the date value which can be a `Date` or a custom Date object handled by a `NgpDateAdapter`.
 </response-field>

 <response-field name="ngpDatePickerMin" type="T">